WHO WE ARE

 If you are parents or grandparents, taxpayers, have no kids of your own, or even send your children to private school, join us to advocate for common-sense education reform and increased parental involvement for the good of all our children and community.

-Residents of Delaware need to insist on better schools that provide academic instruction to children in a safe and supportive classroom environment.
-This means common-sense solutions for:
+Change occurs only when residents of Delaware insist on better schools that provide academic instruction to children in a safe and supportive classroom environment.
+This means effective, proven solutions for:

 WHY SCHOOL BOARD ELECTIONS ARE IMPORTANT